Hiring a Photographer for Car Dealership Inventory

 The Inventory Photo Problem Is Operational, Not Cosmetic

 Pull up your VDPs right now.
-Count how many units have a full walkaround set, clean interior coverage, and a hero shot worth putting in a Facebook ad.
+Count how many units have a full walkaround set, clean interior coverage, and a hero shot worth dropping into a Facebook ad.
 Then count the ones that are half-finished, dark inside, or shot at angles that hide the best features.
-That second group is costing you leads every day.
+That second group is costing you leads every single day.

-Shoppers don’t describe this as a workflow failure.
+Shoppers don’t label this a workflow failure.
 They just click somewhere else.
 Your price can be competitive, your Carfax clean, your unit front-line ready, and none of that matters if the listing looks like an afterthought compared to the store down the street.

 The stores winning on VDP quality aren’t hiring better artists.
 They’re running a tighter operation.
 They know what gets shot, how it gets delivered, and how fast it goes live.